Claudia Winkleman: Writing

-Winkleman started her journalism career as a travel writer, writing columns about her various worldwide excursions.
-She did so in The Sunday Times and The Independent, but also contributed to the free daily London paper Metro in a similar capacity.
-As her television career and family evolved, she travelled less, and began to write more general work, opinion-led lifestyle journalism about womanhood, sex and relationships.
+Winkleman started her journalism career as a travel writer, writing columns about her various worldwide excursions in The Sunday Times and The Independent, and the free daily paper Metro.
+She began to write more general work, opinion-led lifestyle journalism about womanhood, sex and relationships.
 She wrote for Cosmopolitan and Tatler amongst others.
 Between 2005 and 2008, she wrote a regular weekly column for The Independent called Take It From Me.

-Radio work
+Radio

 In April and May 2008, Winkleman hosted a six-part comedy quiz series taking a humorous look into the week's celebrity gossip, called Hot Gossip.
 The show was broadcast on a Saturday afternoon on BBC Radio 2; points were awarded to those who dished out dirt.
-The show featured many famous pundits, including Will Smith, Phil Nichol, Jo Caulfield, Rufus Hound and Jonathan Ross' brother, Paul.
+The show featured pundits including Will Smith, Phil Nichol, Jo Caulfield, Rufus Hound and Jonathan Ross' brother, Paul.

-She hosted a weekly show on BBC Radio 2 every Friday night between 10pm and midnight called Claudia Winkleman's Arts Show consisting of interviews with people from the arts world, as well as reviews and debate.
+She hosted a weekly show on BBC Radio 2 every Friday night between 10pm and midnight called Claudia Winkleman's Arts Show, consisting of interviews with people from the arts world, as well as reviews and debate.
 In July 2010, Winkleman sat in for Dermot O'Leary.
 She covered for Ken Bruce on several occasions from 2012 until 2014.

 In April 2016, she began presenting her own Sunday night show on BBC Radio 2 called Claudia on Sunday from 7 to 9pm.
 In June 2017, Winkleman covered for Steve Wright in the Afternoon from 2 to 5pm.

-In 2020, Claudia on Sunday was displaced from the schedules and subsequently ended due to the Coronavirus pandemic.
+In 2020, Claudia on Sunday was displaced from the schedules and subsequently ended due to the COVID pandemic.
 It was announced on 23 November 2020 that Winkleman had taken over the Saturday mid-morning slot on BBC Radio 2 from Graham Norton.
+Winkleman's last Saturday morning show was broadcast on 23 March 2024, with Romesh Ranganathan taking over.

-Charity and other work
+Charity

-In 2007, she answered telephones at the BT Tower for the Disasters Emergency Committee in response to problems in Darfur.
+In 2007, Winkleman answered telephones at the BT Tower for the Disasters Emergency Committee in response to a humanitarian crisis in Darfur.
 In May 2007, she helped relaunch The National Missing Persons Campaign, and also supported a Christmas campaign by the charity Refuge, which aimed to stop domestic violence.

-In June 2008, Winkleman was featured in Heat magazine with no make-up on, as part of a stand against the excessive airbrushing of prominent women, which she described as "pretty terrifying".

 On 18 March 2011, Winkleman was one of the presenters of BBC's Comic Relief.

-In 2012, she was one of the judges and the host of the FilmNation shorts at the British Film Institute, which as part of the Cultural Olympiad for London 2012, encouraged young people aged 14–25 to get involved in film making.
+In 2012, Winkleman was one of the judges and the host of the FilmNation shorts at the British Film Institute, which, as part of the Cultural Olympiad for the 2012 Summer Olympics, encouraged people aged 14–25 to get involved in filmmaking.

+In March 2025, Winkleman was appointed a trustee of the British Museum.
+She said of the appointment: "I am deeply honoured to join the Museum's Board of Trustees and hope that I can in some small way help it to continue its mission to curate, conserve and explain our history for the benefit and education of all."